SciML/DiffEqDocs.jl/docs/src/features/callback_functions.md

 end
 ```

-Again, recall that this function finds events as switching from positive to negative,
+Again, recall that this function finds events as when `condition==0`,
 so `1-maximum(u)` is positive until a cell has a concentration of `X` which is
 1, which then triggers the event.
 At the event, we have that the cell splits
 into two cells, giving a random amount of protein to each one.
 We can do this